Basis of Presentation and Summary of Significant Accounting Policies

-The accompanying condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles (“GAAP”) for interim financial information and Article 10 of Regulation
+The accompanying unaudited condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles generally accepted in the United States of America (“GAAP”) for interim financial information and Article 10 of Regulation

 The accompanying unaudited condensed financial statements should be read in conjunction with the Company’s Annual Report on Form

-10-Kfor the year ended December 31, 2021, as filed with the SEC on March 21, 2022, which contains the audited financial statements and notes thereto.
-The financial information as of December 31, 2021, is derived from the audited financial statements presented in the Company’s Annual Report on
+10-Kfor the year ended December 31, 2022, as filed with the SEC on March 31, 2023, which contains the audited financial statements and notes thereto.
+The financial information as of December 31, 2022, is derived from the audited financial statements presented in the Company’s Annual Report on Form

 Liquidity and Going Concern

 As of March 31, 2023, the Company had approximately $445,000 in its operating bank account and working capital deficit of approximately $5.5 million.

 Prior to the completion of the Initial Public Offering, the Company’s liquidity needs had been satisfied through the payment of $25,000 from the Sponsor to cover certain expenses in exchange for the issuance of the Founder Shares

 (as defined in Note 5), a loan of approximately $98,000 pursuant to the Note issued to the Sponsor (